 Is visiting Madison affordable?

 It is!
 And we're so glad you asked.
-Madison is a affordable getaway destination, largely thanks to our long lineup of free and low-cost things to do.
-Spending less on entertainment means more money in your pocket to spend on food, shopping and beautiful accommodations.
+Madison is an affordable getaway destination, largely thanks to our long lineup of free and low-cost things to do.
+Spending less on entertainment means more money in your pocket to spend on food, shopping and accommodations that come with perfect pairings, from cocktails and Capitol views to tea and turn-down service.

 Free things to do in Madison